What’s stopping SMEs from going digital?9 May 2022

 3. A Change in Outlook

 Too often conversations about technology and software revolve around the idea that they will only be relevant to the younger members of the team.
 This is in part because of the need for education, but also because of the way people view technology.

 This idea that only young people can use digital tools is completely untrue.
 More than that, it’s damaging to businesses, stopping their adoption of tools that will benefit them.

-When it comes to adopting new software, there needs to be buy in from SME business owners.
+When it comes to adopting new software, there needs to be buy-in from SME business owners.
 They need to be willing to (or better yet enthusiastic to) change the way they do things.

 I don’t mean completely changing business processes to fit new software, that’s not how business systems should work in my opinion.

-But having a clear understand of where a business isn’t being as productive as it could be and going out in search of software that can help.
+But having a clear understanding of where a business isn’t being as productive as it could be and going out in search of software that can help.
 And then having an open mind about what other areas of the business could benefit from it.